pallets/click/docs/advanced.rst

     def cli(name):
         click.echo('Name: %s' % name)

-And how it works on the UI:
+And how it works on the command line:

 .. click:run::